lucperkins/inhalt/test/_docs/index.md

+---
-# Welcome to the docs!
+title: Welcome to the docs
+foo: bar
+nested:
+  down: okay
+---

+You're gonna like these docs.